 Any long term investment inherently has risks, and forestry is no exception.
-Wildfires constitute one of the greatest threats to destroying a forestry investment.
+Over 7,000 fires burned more than 135,000 acres during 1980.
+Although data have not been totaled, perhaps 10,000 fires burned over 200,000 acres during 1981.
 Prescribed burning to help prevent wildfires is common and is carried out by the Division of Forestry for a fee or by industrial and private foresters under permits issued by the state.